Zhe Lim

 Read case study

-Company: HappyCo (Product Manager, promoted to Senior Product Manager) • SaaS platform for managing commercial real estate
+Company: HappyCo (Senior Product Manager) • SaaS platform for managing commercial real estate

 HappyCo's professional services team manually configured every new customer's environment during onboarding.
-As the customer base grew rapidly, this became a scaling bottleneck.
-Setup tasks that were acceptable at low volume were now delaying launches and consuming team capacity.
+As the customer base grew, this became a bottleneck.
+Setup tasks that were manageable at low volume were now delaying launches and consuming team capacity that could not scale.

 I led discovery with the professional services team and new customers to map the onboarding workflow end-to-end.
-I identified which configuration tasks were repetitive and rule-based versus those requiring human judgement.
-I analysed onboarding cycle time data to quantify where time was being lost and built the case for investment.
+I identified which configuration tasks were repetitive and rule-based versus those requiring human judgement, then analysed cycle time data to quantify where time was being lost and built the case for investment.

 A suite of self-service configuration and setup tools that allowed professional services teams to complete onboarding tasks faster and with fewer errors.
 The tools targeted the highest-volume, most time-intensive steps first.